Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Scutellaria Baicalensis

 Drying dampness, clearing heat and helping to eliminate toxins, Baikal skullcap root addresses many of the elements that contribute to acne in TCM.
-With minor antibiotic and antifungal properties, it’s combined with circulation-boosting herbs in Zilch to promote a blemish-free skin.
+With natural antibacterial and antifungal properties, it’s combined with circulation-boosting herbs in Zilch Acne Formula to promote a blemish-free skin.

 Sheng Jiang